Skip to content

 Ajman Museum and Fort

 It was built in the late 18th century and was the first line of defence for the emirate.
-In its construction, local materials were used, such as coral sea stones and plaster, roofed with galvans (tree trunks).
+Local materials were used in its construction, such as coral sea stones and plaster, and it was roofed with galvans (tree trunks).

-In 1820, the fort, like the rest of the castles and forts in the northern emirates, was bombed by British warships.
-Consequently, the fort was destroyed before Sheikh Rashid bin Humaid I rebuilt it.
-After that, successive restorations were carried out throughout the 19th and 20th centuries.
+Like the rest of the castles and forts in the northern Emirates, the fort was bombed by British warships in 1820.
+Consequently, it was destroyed before Sheikh Rashid bin Humaid I rebuilt it.
+Subsequent restorations were carried out throughout the 19th and 20th centuries.
 It remained the seat of the ruling family until 1907.

 Later, it was converted into a museum to showcase the Emirates’ heritage, ancestors’ lives, customs, and professions.
 It was embodied through unique and expressive statues designed and manufactured with high precision and craftsmanship.